jeffleary00/capstone/README.md

 ## Demo Notes
 Health states of the servers are randomly generated for demo purposes.
 Each time you query the info, you may get different health states.

-## Tests
-The Postman profile for all API tests is found in the file *cs-mon-api.postman_collection.json* in this repository.
-Also, there is a custom Postman Environment for these tests as well, called *cs-mon-api.postman_environment.json*.
-Please import this environment as well, so that test variables can be stored correctly and tests will pass seamlessly.

-### Test Users
-There are two users built for testing purposes:
-- manager@capstone-monitor.net (pw="Changeme001!")
-- engineer@capstone-monitor.net (pw="Changeme001!")

-These users can log into the application page, and fetch the JWT info to update the testing profiles in Postman with the latest Authorization/Bearer information.
-The "Token" button in the menu bar will display the logged-in users JWT token.

 ## Author
 J Leary (jeffleary00@gmail.com)